zenpi-me/blog/content/blog/new-blog/index.md

 ## Hi

 I'm Chris.
 I work as a software developer in Berlin.
-But I think this is not super important.
-More important is, I want to sort my thoughts and I think this format might be nice!
+But the important thing is, I want to sort my thoughts and I think this format might allow me to do so!

 Also important is, how I develop myself.
 How I improve my mindset and how I try to improve my little world.

 I'm reading a lot and overall have a lot of input.
-This is great, and from now on I can have also some output here.
+This is great, and from now on I can also have some output here.
 I will talk about whatever I want but my interests are for example (in no order what so ever):

 - Japan
 - Technology (AI / Cryptos / React)
+- Games 🎮
 - Psychology
 - Meditation
 - Movies / Series / Anime